 The improvements in intestinal morphology observed in this study are critical for broiler performance.
 Increased villus height and surface area enhance nutrient absorption efficiency, leading to better growth performance and feed conversion ratios.
 These results align with Tamilvanan et al., (2017), Liu et al., (2021), Elbaz et al., (2025) who reported similar findings in broilers supplemented with herbal extracts.

-3.2.4 Growth Performance and Health Benefits
+3.2.4 Health and performance implication

-The cumulative effects of MCL supplementation on hematological, serum, and intestinal parameters translate into improved overall growth performance (Daud et al., 2025 unpublished).
+The cumulative effects of MCL supplementation on hematological, serum, and intestinal parameters ccan improved overall performance (Daud et al., 2025 unpublished).
 The significant improvements in RBC, Hb, and total protein levels, coupled with enhanced intestinal morphology, indicate that MCL supports both systemic and gastrointestinal health.
-The observed effects are consistent with findings by Silverio and Ramoran (2022), who demonstrated that natural plant extracts improve growth performance by modulating immune responses and enhancing nutrient utilization.

 The reduction in oxidative stress, as evidenced by improved hematological parameters and reduced AST levels, underscores the antioxidant potential of MCL.
 Antioxidants in MCL, such as flavonoids and phenolic compounds, scavenge free radicals, reduce lipid peroxidation, and protect cellular integrity (Preethi et al., 2010).
 These properties are particularly beneficial in mitigating the adverse effects of oxidative stress, which is common in broilers raised under intensive systems.